Return to Ohio ALHN

 MONDAY, Sept.
 1st, 1862.

-This has been an anxious day.
+anxious day.
 An Order appears declaring command of his corps in Burnside; of that portion of the Army of the Potomac not sent forward to Pope, in McClellan; of the Army of Virginia and all forces temporarily attached, in Pope; of the whole, in Halleck.
 Reports from Pope's Army state that its losses are heavy, but in good spirits - confirm that neither Franklin nor Sumner arrived, - and that McClellan failed to send foward ammunition.

-On suggestion of Judge Bates, the remonstrance against McClellan, which had been previously signed by Smith, was modified; and having been further slightly altered on my suggestion, was signed by Stanton, Bates and myself, and afterwards by Smith.
+of Judge Bates, the remonstrance against McClellan, which had been previously signed by Smith, was modified; and having been further slightly altered on my suggestion, was signed by Stanton, Bates and myself, and afterwards by Smith.
 Weller declined to sign it, on the ground that it might seem unfriendly to the President - though this was the exact reverse of its intent.
 He said he agreed in opinion and was willing to express it, personally.
 This determined us to await the Cabinet meeting to-morrow.

 Meantime, McClellan came up on invitation of Halleck, and held personal conference with him and the President.
 Soon after, a rumor pervaded the town that McClellan was to resume his full command.
 Col. Key called at my house and told me that he supposed such was the fact.